|

 The character of Victoria Justice has lived in my brain since 2006—although back then I didn’t know what to do with her.
 She was inspired by the call for “original action stars” to compete in the reality TV series Who Wants to Be a Superhero? presented by Stan Lee.
 The premise of the show was for contestants to create characters who could become comic book heroes.
 In my mind, what better hero could there be than a court stenographer who seeks to undo bad verdicts through vigilante justice?
 But at that time, I hadn’t discovered my literary passion, so I couldn’t take advantage of the epiphany.
 Cut to almost two decades later.
 By then, I’d left my full-time job as a courtroom stenographer to pursue writing and had started the search for a new novel idea.
 Luckily, I found my old notes on Victoria, tweaked her persona to read as more human than hero, and matched her up with highly fictionalized snippets of real-life court cases.
 And, voila, the Victoria Justice Mysteries were born.
 Now, if you’re wondering about the tone of these books, they are a cross between traditional cozies and light legal thrillers (think Murder, She Wrote meets The Pelican Brief).
 Victoria Justice, is the story’s moral compass, so I devised a name that would leave no doubt about her ethics.
 She will always do what is right, and she will always prevail against evil.
 Sure, the moniker is a little on the nose as are most of the names in the series.
 However, I think that’s the best way to help readers quickly acclimate to the setting and identify the conflict.
 Of course, there’s also some backstory to the name.
 In the sixth chapter of Book 1, Victoria reveals that she’s adopted and that her birth mother was a teen hooked on drugs.
 Doctors had expected her to die from a neonatal opioid addiction, but she survived and her adopted mother named her Victoria in honor of her victory over death.
 Even though the books are fictional, just about everything I experienced as a court stenographer has been crammed into this series—from brawls in the courtroom to missing evidence to bomb threats to gun-toting attorneys.
 And yet, the thing that’s had the most influence on Victoria’s characterization is the outward perception of the profession by those unfamiliar with what stenographers do.
 She’s often ridiculed for being the one person in the courtroom whose job it is to be seen, not heard.
 People ignore her, call her an overpaid notetaker, and assume she’s not very smart.
 I played into that a bit with the physicality as well by making her short and meek, but inside she has the ferocity of a panther and tons of snark.
 And while the thrust of the series is about solving murders, an equally large portion of it is about Victoria finding her voice and learning to stand up for herself.
 In a way, she becomes the town’s last bastion for morality by using the profession’s tenants of accuracy, honesty, and neutrality in the face of the law to claim her space in the world.
 She also finds love while maintaining her independence, which I think is a valuable lesson for young people today.
 But because I’ve used several personal experiences to craft these books, all of my friends assume that Victoria Justice is my alter ego.
 After all, she’s a Black female like me, and I spent nearly ten years as a shorthand stenographer.
 However, that’s really where the similarities end between me and Victoria.
 If anything, we are polar opposites.
 Victoria loves her job and, despite the early childhood hardships of adoption and bullying, she is optimistic about working in the court system since that’s all she wants out of life.
 I, however, wasn’t a cheerful or disciplined court reporter because I knew my destiny lied elsewhere.
 I am much happier as a writer, but I love that the time I spent in the steno world has been memorialized in this series.
 Other than that, any crossover audiences think they see between Victoria and me is merely coincidental. *** Andrea J. Johnson is a speaker, editor, book coach, and author of the Victoria Justice Mysteries.
 She also teaches creative writing at the University of Maryland Eastern Shore, and her craft essays have appeared in several publications such as CrimeReads, Mystery Scene, and The Romance Writers Report.
 In addition, she has contributed commentary on popular fiction, films, and television as a freelancer writer for the entertainment websites Popsugar and The List.
 More notably, she’s authored a series of nonfiction books that include How to Craft a Killer Cozy Mystery, Mastering the Art of Suspense, and How to Craft Killer Dialogue.
 She has also given writing seminars on these topics through the Mystery Writers of America, Malice Domestic, Sisters in Crime, the International Thriller Writers Association, Women’s Fiction Association, and the Surrey International Writers’ Conference (Canada).
 When Andrea isn’t writing, teaching, or coaching, she loves dissecting reality television.
 Join her for those online conversations by visiting ajthenovelist.com or following her on Twitter (X), Pinterest, BlueSky, and Instagram @ajthenovelist.
+There’s a lot to love about cozy mysteries.
+Almost always, they begin in a picturesque small town filled with quirky characters we can easily imagine as our neighbors and friends.

 While a thriller might keep us on the edge of our seats, a cozy mystery pulls us into our favorite reading chair with a cup of hot coffee or tea.
 Even the covers of cozies are warm and fuzzy, with bright colors and pun-filled titles.
 Once we have selected our book, we can settle in for a fun read, where the language is clean and the murder takes place off-screen.
 Within the first chapters, we get acquainted with the village, find our way to the local library, and pick up a little gossip along the way.
 The conclusion of a cozy must be as satisfying as playing an old-fashioned game of Clue, where the crime fits nicely into a logical outcome.
 “Naturally, Col. Mustard committed the murder with a candlestick in the kitchen,” we will announce to ourselves when the book ends.
 “That is exactly what I predicted.”
 All of these aspects of a cozy mystery make us feel as comfortable as when we’re padding around in our pajamas at home.
 But the undisputed star of the cozy mystery is the amateur sleuth.
 She (because most are women) stumbles into a murder scene and quickly realizes she must solve the crime.
 No one else is as capable as she, for this dangerous task.
 When others question the sleuth’s reasoning, she adeptly argues her point with one of several reasonable explanations: “The murder occurred on my property.”
 “I knew the victim.”
 Or, “I’m on the suspect list and must clear my name.”
 Without hesitation, she throws herself wholeheartedly into the search for the killer.
 As readers, we abandon all logic to support her zeal.
 In fact, we fall in love with her enthusiasm.
 We adore the amateur sleuth because she is an ordinary person, placed into an extraordinary situation.
 We understand her, and admire her.
 Like us, she’s an everyday woman, taking on the world to get the job done in her own community.
 Before we know it, we have pledged our allegiance to her cause and are determined to help her identify the murderer and bring him to justice.
 Never mind that the professionals want her to quit meddling in their case, the amateur sleuth cannot be stopped.
 Whether she is a bookstore owner, a nosy senior citizen, or an inquisitive news reporter, our main character is always a few steps ahead of the real detectives.
 We love to root for the underdog, and the amateur sleuth gives us plenty of opportunity.
 She is generally likeable and well intentioned, even when she puts herself in harm’s way.
 She has no real training for the task, though she’s pretty good at solving puzzles, or dabbling in research on the Internet.
 Whatever her background, she is confident of her ability to be of assistance.
 Naturally, we are drawn to her: we see ourselves, in her adventures.
 In some cases, the amateur sleuth has “super powers” that contribute to her success—ESP, or a connection to a well-informed ghost, perhaps.
 While cozy mysteries with a hint of the supernatural are fun to read, my favorites are still the ones that feature a smart, loveable, imperfect woman who solves the case with nothing but her wits, hard work, and a little help from her friends.
 Inevitably, the cozy mystery plot is filled with twists and turns that keep our amateur sleuth guessing until the end of the story.
 Despite all the setbacks, the amateur keeps going.
 She surprises us with her resourcefulness, driving around all the obstacles until she finds her way to the end.
 And we, her loyal companions, are happy to be along for the ride.
 Anna St. John writes cozy mysteries featuring a mature yet feisty former crime reporter, Josie Posey, as the amateur sleuth.
 Her debut novel, DOOMED BY BLOOMS, was released by Level Best Books in February 2023, followed by CLOCKED OUT in 2024.
 DOLLED UP FOR MURDER is the third book in the Josie Posey Mystery Series.
 Anna is a former journalist, award-winning advertising copywriter, and ad agency owner.
 She is a member of Mystery Writers of America, Sisters in Crime, and the Kansas Authors Club. |